Sapientai/MGKDB/README.md

 * [Test DB on NERSC](#markdown-test-db-on-nersc)

 ---
+## Setting up the environment
+A conveninent method to access the database tools is using conda environments.
+You can find the instructions to build the conda environment in the wiki [here](https://github.com/Sapientai/MGKDB/wiki/Setting-up-the-environment).

 ## Test DB  locally
 You can build and interact with the database via at least 3 methods:
    * [Mongo Shell](https://docs.mongodb.com/manual/mongo/)